'''Basic Trope''': A series' status quo never changes.

 * '''Zig Zagged''': Sometimes changes to the status quo stick, and sometimes they don't.

-* '''Averted''': There is an ongoing continuity in the series.
+* '''Averted''': There is an actual ongoing continuity in the series.
+Drastic changes to the story tend to stick, and are not just conveniently reset at the end.

-* '''Enforced''': The show's executive keep ''everything'' the same because otherwise the fans would get angry at them.
+** [[ExecutiveMeddling The show's executives keep everything the same]], [[TheyChangedItNowItSucks because otherwise the fans would get angry at them]].

 * '''Exploited''': The characters frequently go straight to the GodzillaThreshold when solving problems, because any collateral damage caused will have disappeared by the next episode and all the characters know it.